JamesHagerty1/Description-Image-BERT/README.md

 <img src="/attention_plots/attn_plot.png" width="1500">

 ### TBD / Thoughts
 May run this on a modified version of the CIFAR-100 dataset (but with better image descriptions).
-The inspiration for this BERT is that all information can be thought of as an interconnected whole with graph-like relationships (hence why verbal tokens and image tokens belong to the same sequence on which self-attention is performed).
+The inspiration for this BERT is that all information can be thought of as an interconnected whole with graph-like relationships.
+Maybe the brain is like this in some way.
+(Hence why verbal tokens and image tokens belong to the same sequence on which self-attention is performed.)